xsrex/Year-9-Notes-FSL/_geo.md

 When it comes to most describing questions, **use data and include as many numbers as possible (where it adds to the info required)**

+### What causes it to rain?

+**Precipitation** (e.g. rain, snow, sleet, hail) happens when air is forced to rise and cools.
+When it gets cold enough, the water vapour condenses to form water droplets in a cloud.
+If the water gets too heavy to continue 'floating' in the sky, it will fall as precipitation.

+There are three forms of air cooling:
+- Relief rainfall
+- Convectional rainfall
+- Frontal rainfall

+#### Relief rainfall